OpenMW/openmw/docs/source/manuals/openmw-cs/tables-assets.rst

 Sound generators are a way to play Sounds driven by animation events.
 Animated creatures or NPCs always require to be paired with a corresponding textkeys file.
-This textkeys file defines the extents of each animation, and relevant in this case, events and triggers occuring at particular animation frames.
+This textkeys file defines the extents of each animation, and relevant in this case, events and triggers occurring at particular animation frames.

 For example, a typical textkey entry intended for a Sound Generator would be named ``SoundGen: Left`` and be hand placed by an animator whenever the left leg